justme99/juju/opendj/README.md

 -  rest_port, defaults to 8080
 -  access_logging, defaults to 'false'

+You should then be able to bind to OpenDJ on default port 389 with any applications or a directory browser like ['Apache Directory Studio'](http://directory.apache.org/studio/) etc.

 If 'rest_enabled' is turned on, the default port is set to 8080.
-The full documentation on the RESTful API support in OpenDJ is found online here: [OpenDJ - Performing RESTful Operations](http://docs.forgerock.org/en/opendj/latest/admin-guide/index/chap-rest-operations.html).
+The full documentation on the RESTful API support in OpenDJ is found online here: [OpenDJ - Performing RESTful Operations](http://docs.forgerock.org/en/opendj/2.6.0/admin-guide/index/chap-rest-operations.html).

-Yoou should then be able to bind to OpenDJ on default port 389 with any applications or a directory browser like ['Apache Directory Studio'](http://directory.apache.org/studio/) etc.

 # Contact Information